Bengali Portuguese Creole

 Bengali Portuguese Creole (Crioulo português bengali) was an Indo-Portuguese creole spoken in various cities in Bengal: Calcutta, Balasore, Pipli, Chandernagore, Chittagong, Midnapore, Hugli and Dacca.
 The language was formed from contact between the Portuguese and Bengali languages.
 It is now extinct.

+In Bengal, Portuguese was spoken until 1911.
+A Portuguese creole was still spoken in the early 20th century.
+Portuguese creoles were spoken in Bengal, such as at Calcutta, Dacca, Balasore, Pipli, Chandannagar, Chittagong, Firingi Bunder, Midnapore and Hugli-Chuchura.